-Jerusalem-based Sasha Raskin’s sound is a seamless blend of rock instruments and electronic landscapes.
+Sasha Raskin is an electronic pop music producer based in Boulder, Colorado.
+Sasha Raskin’s sound is a seamless blend of rock instruments and electronic landscapes.
 Following his remixes for artists such as Bjork and Trent Reznor’s project How To Destroy Angels, as well as songs on different compilations, a Debut Album “Only Music” was self released in 2011, after 8 years of work and 40 songs that were destroyed in the process.

 Sasha Raskin, a multi-instrumentalist, vocalist and composer, began experimenting with different bleeps and bits at 13.
 Later on he incorporated harmony, melody, vocals and organic instruments like bass, piano and guitar.
 For Raskin, it’s all about giving to others what music has given him.
-That’s why he challenges today’s industry conventions, and similar to the Free Source philosophy lets others to download his music for free.